QR2.1.1 The Quantum Network

 The following questions are addressed in this chapter.
 They are better discussed in a group to allow a variety of opinions to emerge.
 The relevant section link is given after each question:

-2. Why is it hard to argue for dualism, for a spiritual world as well as a physical one?
+2. Why is it hard to argue for dualism, for a mental world as well as a physical one?
 (QR1.2.2)

 3. How does an objective reality differ from a virtual reality?
 (QR1.2.3)